brettneese/git-go-get/readme.md

 }
 ```

-you'll be able to run `git clone` and this tool will automagically set up a proper directory structure (ie running `git clone` against this repo wherever you are would place it at `/users/$USERNAME/Development/git/github.com/brettneese/git-go-get) That means all your `git clone`s will go to the same, well-known place on your machine, without changing any of your existing habits.
+you'll be able to run `git clone` and this tool will automagically set up a proper directory structure.

+For instance running `git clone https://github.com/brettneese/git-go-get.git` wherever you are at on your system would place this project at `/users/$USERNAME/Development/git/github.com/brettneese/git-go-get`.

+That means all your `git clone`s will go to the same, well-known place on your machine, without changing any of your existing habits.
 Cool!

 N.b: Only for Unix systems, requires `git`.